North Carolina Tar Heels football

-North Carolina has played in 37 bowl games in its history and won three Southern Conference championships and five Atlantic Coast Conference titles.
-Thirty Tar Heel players have been honored as first-team All-Americas on 38 occasions.
+North Carolina has played in 37 bowl games in its history, winning three Southern Conference championships and five Atlantic Coast Conference titles.
+Thirty Tar Heel players have been honored as first-team All-Americans.
 Carolina had 32 All-Southern Conference selections when it played in that league until 1952 and since joining the ACC in 1953, has had 174 first-team All-ACC choices.
 Since joining the Atlantic Coast Conference in 1953, the team has won five conference championships, with the most recent title coming in 1980.

-One very important contribution to the game of football by Carolina is the modern use of the forward pass; they were the first college team to use the play in 1895.
-Bob Quincy notes in his 1973 book They Made the Bell Tower Chime John Heisman, a noted historian, wrote 30 years later that, indeed, the Tar Heels had given birth to the forward pass against the Bulldogs (UGA).
-It was conceived to break a scoreless deadlock and give UNC a 6–0 win.
-The Tar Heels were in a punting situation and a Georgia rush seemed destined to block the ball.
-The punter, with an impromptu dash to his right, tossed the ball and it was caught by George Stephens, who ran 70 yards for a touchdown."
+One of the first uses of the forward pass occurred in an 1895 Carolina game against the Georgia Bulldogs.
+This was one of the play's first uses prior to its legalization in 1906.
+The team uses "I'm a Tar Heel Born" as its official fight song and Rameses as its mascot.
+Carolina football's fiercest and most important rivalry is with the NC State Wolfpack.
+Their rivalry with the Virginia Cavaliers, referred to as the "South's Oldest Rivalry", is also significant.